Able Physics

 5 Weeks in Tanzania

-Ethan Bezner, a rising Junior at the University of Georgia, spent his four-week ‘May-Mester’ studying in Tanzania, Africa.
-Working towards his major, Health Promotion, with an emphasis in Behavioral Medicine, Ethan is a Pre-Medical student at the UGA College of Public Health.
-His short time in Tanzania offered him an opportunity to explore a new culture, conduct research and volunteer at an orphanage in Moshi.
+Ethan Bezner, a rising Junior at the University of Georgia College of Public Health, spent the summer studying in Tanzania, Africa.
+Working towards his major, Health Promotion, with an emphasis in Behavioral Medicine, Ethan had the opportunity to explore a new culture, conduct research and volunteer at an orphanage in Moshi.

 02